RedHaze/speedrun-demo-record-unified/README.md

     ![steampipe_console_version.PNG](./docs/images/steampipe_console_version.PNG)
     * No need to worry about specific numbers here, if the output looks like this it's most likely SteamPipe.

 2. Download the correct DLL from the [releases](https://github.com/RedHaze/speedrun-demo-record-unified/releases) page according to this matrix.
 A **bold face** entry denotes a game that hasn't yet been tested but *should* work fine.
-An X denotes a game which hasn't been tested and/or is generally not used for speedrunning.
+An X denotes a game revision which hasn't been tested, is generally not used for speedrunning, and/or does not exist.

 | Version        | Half-Life 2                      | Half-Life 2: Episode 1           | Half-Life 2: Episode 2           | Portal                       |
 |----------------|----------------------------------|----------------------------------|----------------------------------|------------------------------|